This is one intensely flavoured rhubarb sauce…

 I cure the rhubarb in salt and sugar for 30 minutes before cooking.
 The sugar and water pull out moisture from the fruit, intensifying the flavour and providing a liquid to cook the sauce evenly.

-What Can I Make with Rhubarb Sauce?
+What Can I Use this Rhubarb Sauce With?

 You’re probably wondering what is this sauce actually for, sweet or savoury dishes?
-Well, both.

 I think the obvious choice here is going to be rhubarb pie but this tasty-looking Norwegian rhubarb cake comes close!